 “Therefore pay attention to what they tell you and do it.
 But do not do what they do, for they do not practice what they teach.”

 So even if the Pharisees and teachers of the law “do not practice what they teach,” their authority is still legitimate.
-So much for dismissing Catholics because of Pope Francis’ permission of ambiguity.

 I have a sense that they would immediately say, “Well, let’s go to the scriptures and see what they say.”
 Let’s look at how Protestants justify the authority of the scriptures.
 Countless times, I’ve seen Protestants quote this verse: